WHY THIS SUMMIT NOW

 Who needs to be in the room for the event to matter commercially and institutionally.

-- Port of Constanța ecosystem, COMVEX, DP World, Black Sea and Eastern Mediterranean port representatives, shipping and ferry interests.
-Key partners: COMVEX, DP World, (Georgia partner –TBC).
+Port of Constanța ecosystem, with COMVEX, DP World, and Black Sea & Eastern Mediterranean port representatives.
+Key partners: COMVEX, DP World (Georgia partner TBC).

 position the summit as a curated B2B + policy forum —not a mass event.
 Quality of room matters more than volume.